StackExchange/dnscontrol/docs/_providers/netlify.md

 ## Configuration

 To use this provider, add an entry to `creds.json` with `TYPE` set to `NETLIFY` along with a Netlify account personal access token.
+You can also optionally add an account slug.
+This is _typically_ your username on Netlify.

 Examples: